emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 ## Rapid development of a custom filter

 During development, you may want to sidestep the deployment process for a faster development loop.
-The `apro-plugin-runner` helps you rapidly develop Ambassador filters locally.
+The `apro-plugin-runner` helps you rapidly develop Ambassador Edge Stack filters locally.

 To install the runner, download the latest version: